Sailing Hatseflats

 Off the shelf carbon tubes are light and stiff but come at a price.
 For most lug rigs, old windsurfer masts are not stiff enough to be used as a mast.
 However, the bottom of old windsurfer masts with an IMCS around 30 can be used for yards and booms.

-And now, finally here are the mast measurements for Hatseflats:
+If you are still awake, here are the mast measurements for Hatseflats:

 Mast Bend Hatseflats alloy D=80mm t=3mm L=5000mm